ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

 -- pkgstats 9.9 ----------------------------------------------------------------

-v Package name is available
+v Package is already on CRAN.
 x Package depends on the following obsolete packages: [blah] x does not have a 'codemeta.json' file. x does not have a 'contributing' file.